Jiří Dienstbier Jr.: Later political career (1997–present)

-In 1997 Dienstbier Jr. joined the Czech Social Democratic Party (ČSSD), and became Chairman of the Young Social Democrats, a post he held for two years.
+In 1997 Dienstbier Jr. joined the Czech Social Democratic Party (ČSSD), and became chair of the Young Social Democrats, a post he held for two years.

 He was elected to the Chamber of Deputies in May 2010, and became Shadow Minister of Justice in July.
 Later that year he was chosen as ČSSD's lead candidate in the Prague City Assembly elections, and candidate for mayor.
 The party's reputation was at the time badly damaged by having been in a coalition with the Civic Democratic Party (ODS).
 Although Dienstbier did not become Mayor, the party had 14 councillors elected, with a record share of the vote in the city, traditionally a weak area for ČSSD.
 Dienstbier refused to enter a coalition with the Civic Democratic Party, telling The Prague Post such a deal would make him feel "like a mafia member".
 From these events he acquired a reputation as a trustworthy politician, and a November 2012 opinion poll found that Dienstbier was the country's most popular politician, a fact attributed variously to his plain speaking, or his public image as honest and opposed to corruption.

-From March 2011 to March 2013, Dienstbier served as Deputy Chairman of the Social Democratic Party.
+From March 2011 to March 2013, Dienstbier served as deputy chair of the Social Democratic Party.

 Senator

 In March 2011, Dienstbier won a by-election for the Czech Senate in the Kladno constituency, filling the seat that became vacant on the death of his father, Jiří Dienstbier.
-As a senator he was the Vice-Chairman of the ČSSD Senate Club, and a member of the Senate's Legal and Constitutional Committee and Organisation Committee.
+As a senator he was the vice-chair of the ČSSD group in the Senate, and a member of the Senate's Legal and Constitutional Committee and Organisation Committee.
 He was also a member of the Standing Senate Commission on the Czech Constitution and Parliamentary Procedures.

 He was re-elected as Senator for Kladno in 2014.
 In his second term, Dienstbier became well known for his opposition to the right to keep and bear arms.
 He stood for reelection in 2020 but did not progress from the first round.